 Interviewing is a craft that researchers adapt to different organizational and cultural environments and hone over years of experience.
 It is essential to develop a practice of continuous learning.
 To cultivate this practice, course participants will have opportunities to learn from “master interviewers” with deep experience in different social, cultural, and industry contexts.
 They’ll share practical advice and artful wisdom, and discuss challenges and complexities in all phases of the process (1.5 hours each).

-Week 1: Principles of Ethnographic Interviewing
+Session 2: Principles of Ethnographic Interviewing

 - Orientation to the course